 • There is only one ophthalmologist in the Central Australia region, an area the size of Spain.

-Here's one of many 'Fred Moments' that our supporters have helped us to create
+Here's one of many 'Fred moments' that our supporters have helped us to create

 For more moments like this, check out our YouTube channel.

-What is The Fred Hollows Foundation doing about it?
+What is the Fred Hollows Foundation doing about it?

 We support Aboriginal and Torres Strait Islander people exercise their right to good health and access the eye health services they need, when and where they need them.